agilecustoms/release/README.md

 ![Cover](docs/images/cover.png)

-You can release **any combination** of software packages, binary files, docker images and raw repo files
+You can release **any combination** of software packages, binary files, docker images, and raw repo files

 This is especially useful in microservices where the releases are _binary_ + _IaC_ versioned via git tag